 This fundamental question reminds of what so far has been a Sisyphean struggle a la Albert Camus for nations to try and achieve.
 The answer, I would say is yes – abolition is achievable – but a significant amount of political will internationally is required for the same to happen.
 The political will to rid the earth of nuclear weapons and fissile material must work orchestratedly and in consonance cutting across nations, because of the very basic human nature of mistrust and suspicion.
 What makes things complicated is that no single NWS would typically be ready to completely give up their weapons first, as the weapons are often a deterrent against enemy country attack, a first- or second-strike capability.

 In international affairs, national power projection is a major concern for many rising states.
 One of the primary ways to do this is to brandish nuclear weapons.
 The global nuclear scenario is intricately linked.
 When the US developed their first weapons by 1945, the Soviet Union followed suit in 1949.
 China followed their lead in the 1960s, India followed China in 1974 with Smiling Buddha/ Pokhran 1 and later in 1998, and Pakistan was not far behind, conducting its own tests in the Chagai Hills.
-Isreal and North Korea for their own purposes are reputed to harbor these weapons too.
+Israel and North Korea for their own purposes are reputed to harbor these weapons too.
 To balance power, which is a well-known international relations dynamic, no one country would like to be the first one to give up or destroy their nukes.
 This would potentially leave them vulnerable to enemy nuclear attack.
 Thus, when I surmise that nuclear weapons abolition is actually achievable, that statement comes with its own fine print.
 It is achievable, but it does not seem realistic at the current time.

 The USA has taken the lead in reaching out to other countries to pursue nonproliferation of nuclear weapons.
 That is indeed a good way to try and prevent new states from developing nuclear weapons.
 However, nonproliferation does not do anything to eliminate the nuclear weapons already in existence, and the great majority of them with Russia (inheriting the greatest number almost like a law of primogeniture were in place there) and the USA itself.
 Not even does arms control, which is the placement of certain restrictions upon the development, production, stockpiling, proliferation and usage of small arms, conventional weapons, and weapons of mass destruction, address the problem of abolition of nuclear weapons.